Jutta Braband

-Jutta Braband (born Jutta Czichotzke, 13 March 1949) is a former German politician.
+Jutta Braband (born Jutta Czichotzke, 13 March 1949) is a German former politician.
 In the German Democratic Republic she was a civil rights activist who after 1990 became a PDS member of the Germany parliament (Bundestag).
 Her parliamentary career ended in May 1992 after it had become known that fifteen years earlier she had worked for the Ministry for State Security (Stasi) as a registered informant ("inoffizieller Mitarbeiter").

 Life

 Provenance and early years

 Jutta Czichotzke was born in Barth, a small town close to the northern coast of a region which at that time was administered as Germany's Soviet occupation zone.
 She grew up in nearby Stralsund.
 Her father was a building engineer: her mother was a police officer.
 Between 1965 and 1967 she undertook a traineeship in industry and commerce.
 She passed her school final exams (Abitur) and the local sixth form college and moved on to work in industry, first in Stralsund and later in Berlin.
 She also, aged just 18, joined the Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED) which had become the country's ruling party by the time of the relaunch of the Soviet occupation zone as the German Democratic Republic (East Germany) back in October 1949.
 Passing the Abitur opened the way to tertiary education, and in 1969 she embarked on a course of study at the Academy for Foreign Trade in Berlin.
 However, in 1972 she was "dematriculated" from the course.
 Sources indicate that the reason given - insufficient intensity of study - were a pretext, and that her exclusion was implemented on "political grounds".
 She was sent to work in the manufacturing sector, becoming a skilled operative, and then a technical operative in a Berlin textiles factory and/or a Berlin electronics factory.